nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 ##### Query Params for Batch Notification Subscriptions

-Query values are currently only for search subscriptions and should not be URL encoded.
+Query values are currently only for Batch Notification subscriptions and should not be URL encoded.
 Instead, the query should consist of standard granule search parameters, separated by '&'.
 For example, a valid query string might look like:

     instrument=MODIS&sensor=1B&polygon=-18,-78,-13,-74,-16,-73,-22,-77,-18,-78